sdorof1/java-persistence-frameworks-comparison/README.md

   * at version 3.4.0 unable to work with Java8 DateTime types (LocalDate etc.), support possible through 3rd party library (mybatis-types), see build.gradle and <typeHandlers> configuration in mybatis-config.xml
   * can't run batch and non-batch operations in single SqlSession, but have to create completely new SqlSession instead (see configuration in DbTestsApplication class).
 Surprisingly, this does not necessarily mean that the batch and non-batch operations will be executed in different transactions (as we would expect), so at the end this is not a total drawback, but just inconvenience
   * expected that localCacheScope=STATEMENT is default MyBatis behavior, which is not...
 I know this is questionable drawback, but it was kind of surprise for me, see mybatis-config.xml

+**EBean**
+* Pros
+  * Everything looks very nice - all the scenarios are implemented by very readable code
+  * Super simple batch operations (actually it's only about using right method :) )
+  * Although there are methods which make CRUD operations and Querying super simple, there are still means how to execute plain SQL and even a way how to get the basic JDBC Transaction object, which you can use for core JDBC stuff.
+That is really good.
+* Cons
+  * Necessity to write the entities (I mean @Entity classes) - it would be cool to have some generator for it
+  * Necessity of "enhancement" of the entities - this was quite surprising for me - but actually it's basically only about right environment setup (IDE plugin and Gradle plugin) and then you don't have to think about it
+  * Online documentation is quite weak (as of December 1, 2016).
+Lot of things are hidden in videos and you have to google for details or get into JavaDocs...
+Hoverwer, JavaDoc is very good and I generally didn't a problem to find what I need in JavaDoc.
+Also the API is quite understandable... at the end weak online documentation is not such a big deal.
+  * Logging could be better
+  * Allows JPA OneToMany and ManyToOne relations modeling and possibility to "lazy fetch" these relations - actually I do not like this concept at all as it can lead to potentially very ineffective code.
+Per documentation and experiences of several people on internet EBean behaves better than full blown JPA implementation in this manner, but you can still be hit by the N+1 problem and all the performance traps, which lazy fetching brings...